 Inside, the ground floor will consist of a kitchen-diner, utility, snug and WC.
 On the first floor will be three bedrooms including the master suite and a family bathroom.
 Two further bedrooms will be located on the second floor.

-A feature circular staircase with a large central roof light will illuminate the space inside the copper core.
+A feature circular staircase with a large central roof light will illuminate the space inside the zinc core.

 A curved wall of glass will sweep around a Veteran (several hundred years old) protected oak tree outside, an ever-present reminder of the ancient Epping Forest beyond.